Start9Labs/documentation/site/source/learn/index.rst

   :class: large-4
   :anchor: Learn

-   An overview of the ideas and technologies surrounding Start9 Labs and Embassy.
+   An overview of the ideas and technologies surrounding Start9 and StartOS.

 .. topic-box::
   :title: FAQ